-In this post, I’ll show you my Donner DDP-80 review.
-Overall, it’s a beautiful keyboard piano with a great sound, realistic feel, and weighted keys.
-It lacks voice features of some other keyboard pianos, but if you are looking for a beautiful keyboard that sounds like a real piano, this is it.
+As a quick recap of this article, I think the Donner DDP-80 is a beautiful keyboard piano with a great sound, a realistic feel, and nicely weighted keys.
+It lacks the voice features of some other keyboard pianos, but if you are looking for a beautiful keyboard that sounds like a traditional acoustic piano, this is it.

-Below, I’ll go into detail on my full Donner DDP-80 review.
+Below, I’ll go into more detail and share my full review of the Donner DDP-80.

 Donner DDP-80 Review

-The Donner 88 key digital piano was designed after countless hours of R&D by the Donner research team, one of the best in the business.
-They wanted to create an incredible looking keyboard piano, without sacrificing sound quality, and ease of use.
-It’s purposely built in order to look and mimic a grand piano.
+The Donner DDP-80 88 key digital piano was designed after countless hours of R&D by the Donner research team, one of the best in the business.
+They wanted to create an incredible-looking keyboard piano, without sacrificing sound quality, or ease of use.
+It’s purposely built to look like and mimic a grand piano.

-The piano is perfect for people looking for a wooden keyboard option that looks and sounds like a real piano.
-Donner creates some of the most realistic sounding digital pianos, and this one is no exception.
+This digital piano is perfect for people looking for a wooden keyboard option that looks and sounds like a real piano.
+Donner creates some of the most realistic-sounding digital pianos, and this one is no exception.
 For people looking to downsize from a grand piano, this model is only 50 inches long by 14 inches wide, so it fits in almost any room.

-A few buyers from Amazon have complained about keys not working properly, however Donner has since fixed this issue and issued recalls and refunds on affected models.
+A few buyers from Amazon have complained about keys not working properly, however, Donner has since fixed this issue and issued recalls and refunds on affected models.
 I did not have any issues with my model.
-Unfortunately, this keyboard piano only has one voice, the grand piano, so if you wanted an option to play more than one sound, this isn’t it.
+Unfortunately, this keyboard piano only has one voice, the grand piano, so if you wanted an option to play more than one sound, this isn’t the best option for you.

 - Size: 49.9in x 13.9in x 29.3in (126.8cm x 35.5cm x 74.5cm)